Start menu: Windows 11

-The Start menu in Windows 11, in 25H2.
+The Start menu in Windows 11, in 25H2, using 'Category' view.
 This is also available for Windows 11 devices that are also on 24H2.

 Windows 11 introduces another major redesign to the Start menu.
 A search box was reinstated at the top of the menu, and tiles have been replaced by an area for pinned application shortcuts displayed in a grid (similar to many application launchers in Android and iOS), accompanied by a section for "Recommended" applications and files (often equivalent with the user's most recently used files).
 An "All apps" button is displayed next to the heading for pinned applications.
 Windows 11 does not support live tiles, with their functionality being moved to the separate "Widgets" area on the taskbar.

+In version 25H2 of Windows 11, the Start menu was refined.
+The 'All' programs menu is no longer on a separate screen but on the main interface, underneath the Pinned and Recommended sections.
+The layout can be chosen between Category (automatically categorises programs), Grid (icons in alphabetical order) and the previously existing view now called List (long vertical list in alphabetical order).
+The Pinned section now displays two rows of pinned icons by default.

 Start button

 The Start menu may be launched either by pressing (the Windows key) on a keyboard or its equivalent on a tablet device, pressing on a keyboard, or by clicking on the visual Start button.
 With the exception of Windows 8 and Windows Server 2012, the Start button can be found on the taskbar.
 The Start button on Windows Server 2012 and Windows 8 is initially moved from the traditional taskbar to "charms", a hidden secondary taskbar located to the right of the screen (accessed by swiping in from the right on multitouch devices, or positioning the mouse in one of the right corners of the screen and sliding up or down).
 The Start screen is accessed either by that button or by clicking the lower left corner of the screen.
 Windows 8.1 and Windows Server 2012 R2 restore the button back to its original place without removing the new button in the charms.
 On most versions of Windows, the Start button is located on the lower left corner of the screen, while the start button on Windows 11 is located in the center (but can be moved back to the lower left corner).

 On a Mac keyboard or on a Mac running Windows through Boot Camp, the key is used as the Windows logo key to activate the Start menu.

 Right-clicking on the Start button invokes a context menu.
 This menu in Windows 8 and Windows Server 2012 is called the Quick Link menu and grants access to several frequently used features of Windows, such as accessing desktop or File Explorer.